 Funding may begin as early as January 1, 2024, or on the first day of any month thereafter, up to and including August 1, 2024.
 Eligible candidates should expect to complete their PhD requirements in two years or less from the time funding begins.

-To apply, applicants must submit a letter of intent (LOI) by May 15, 2023, at 12:00 p.m. (noon) ET.
+The deadline to submit a letter of intent (LOI) for 2024 awards has passed.
 Those whose submissions are selected will be notified by July 1, 2023, and asked to complete a full application.

 Only one predoctoral applicant per lab may apply for this award.
 If multiple applicants apply, they will automatically be ineligible.
 Potential applicants and their thesis advisors and/or lab managers should decide who should apply.